ParaSiF-CF/ParaSiF-CF/README.md

 ## Demo

-Demo of the single phase FSI case (3-D flow past a flexible beam) is in ParaSiF_CF/demo folder.
+A demonstration case, e.g. the 3-D flow past a flexible beam is to be found in the ParaSiF_CF/demo folder.

-To run the demo case:
+To run this demonstration case:

 • Go to the demo folder and extract the mesh file
 ```bash